EducationalTestingService/rsmtool/doc/rsmpredict.md

 `rsmpredict` requires the following input:

 * File with feature values.
-The file must be in .csv format and should contain an id column and feature values for each response.
+The files must be in .csv format.
+Each row should correspond to a single response and contain numeric feature values extracted for this response.
+In addition there should be a column with a unique id for each response.

 * Model files generated when training the original model.
 These files must be stored in the same directory.